jupes/general/README.md

+First Commit - 12/13/2019

 # General
-Repository for Hacker Rank and equivalent coding challenge problems, also includes study based material such as Algorithm implementations and Data Structures
+Repository for coding challenge problems, also includes study based material such as Algorithm implementations and Data Structures

-First Commit - 12/13/2019

-# Hacker Rank
-Ive added some of my answers to the interview warm up questions on hacker rank.
-The Sock Merchant answer is my favorite solution of the four because it works with a hash set.

 # Data Structures